 - 3. Using a 900 degree F. soldering iron, heat up the solder joints and remove the driver. - 4.
 Melt a small 1/8" diameter bead of solder onto the tip of each wire.
 Heat the wire up until you see the solder wick into the copper. - 5.
 Place the replacement driver onto the cloth and solder on the wires to the driver.
 The white wire connects to the positive side, and the black wire connects to the negative.
 The positive side is generally indicated by a red dot.
 Make sure to heat up the solder joint completely and hold firmly in place until the solder sets. - 6.
-Replace the driver foam gasket.
+Replace the driver foam gasket if necessary.

-- 7. Place the driver into the machined recess. - 8.
-Replace the screws, tightening them to 30 inch/pounds of torque.
+- 7. Place the driver into the machined recess.